 Nursing Education 2020

-EuroSciCon pleases to extend its welcome to 29th Edition of World Congress on Nursing Education & Research during, May 25-26, 2020, with a theme “Technology Innovations in Nursing Education and Better Health through Nursing Research".
-EuroSciCon through its Open Access Initiative is committed to make genuine and reliable contributions to the scientific community.
+EuroSciCon pleases to extend its welcome to 29th Edition of World Congress on Nursing Education & Research during, August 25-26, 2020, with a theme “Technology Innovations in Nursing Education and Better Health through Nursing Research".
+EuroSciCon through its Open Access Initiative is committed to making genuine and reliable contributions to the scientific community.

-Nursing Education 2020 aims to discover advances in health practice, management and education in relation to health disparities as well as a breadth of other topics.
-According to the reports, total health care spending in USA is 17.9% of total GDP according to 2011 and estimated to show an upward trend of 19.5% of total GDP by 2017.
+Nursing Education 2020 aims to discover advances in health practice, management, and education about health disparities as well as a breadth of other topics.
+According to the reports, total health care spending in the USA is 17.9% of total GDP according to 2011, and estimated to show an upward trend of 19.5% of the total GDP by 2017.
 Aggregate U.S. hospital costs were $387.3 billion in 2011—a 63% increase since 1997.
 Costs per stay increased 47% since 1997, averaging $10,000 in 2011.

 Who can attend?

-Leading world Doctors, registered Nurses, Health Care Professionals, Professors, Research Fellows, Leading Universities, Students, Nurses, Directors of Association and Societies.
-Nursing Education 2020 conference brings together individuals who have an interest in different fields of nursing like psychiatric, cancer, cardiac, critical care, adult & women health, legal, Pediatric and emergency nursing, midwifery, public health, healthcare and medicine from practice, research, administration, policy and education.
+Leading World Doctors, Registered Nurses, Health Care Professionals, Professors, Research Fellows, Leading Universities, Students, Nurses, Directors of Association, and Societies.
+Nursing Education 2020 conference brings together individuals who have an interest in different fields of nursing like Psychiatric, Cancer, Cardiac, Critical care, Adult & women health, Legal, Pediatric Nursing, Emergency Nursing, Midwifery, Public health, Healthcare and medicine from practice, research, administration, policy, and education.
 It is a forum to explore issues of mutual concern as well as exchange knowledge, share evidence, ideas, and generate solutions.

-We will bring you two days packed full of top level keynote presentations, oral presentations, and poster sessions by young researchers and students, workshops and networking opportunities.
-Throughout these sessions you will learn how cutting-edge research efforts can be used for betterment of Health Care System around the world.
-It also gives opportunities to the nursing societies to showcase their knowledge and have face to face meetings with scientists increasing their business opportunities and also gives opportunity to know about their market competitors.
+We will bring you two days packed full of top-level keynote presentations, oral presentations, and poster sessions by young researchers and students, workshops, and networking opportunities.
+Throughout these sessions you will learn how cutting-edge research efforts can be used for the betterment of Health Care systems around the world.
+It also gives opportunities to the nursing societies to showcase their knowledge and have face to face meetings with scientists increasing their business opportunities and also allows knowing about their market competitors.
 It allows nurses of all levels of experience to participate in an area of career and education growth that is not easily found within the structure of the workplace.
 Everyone who explores to develop their institution's nursing qualities and gain more about advanced technical cleverness is invited to register.
 Some nurses, especially those working at the bedside, may not see the significance of attending a conference.
-We assure our attendees return to their hospitals with a confidence to improve their nursing practice and equipped with certified procedures to work with.
+We assure our attendees to return to their hospitals with the confidence to improve their nursing practice and equipped with certified procedures to work with.